Table of Contents

 - assume that your failures will not be thought of as being due to your race or gender

-- disregard thinking about your race, class, gender, sexual orientation, disabilities, etc., on a daily basis.
+- not think about your race, class, gender, sexual orientation, disabilities, etc., on a daily basis.

-A few things to remember about privilege (adapted from Everyday Feminism's "What Is Privilege?"):
+A few things to remember about privilege (adapted from Everyday Feminism's Privilege 101: A Quick and Dirty Guide):

 - It's often easier to notice oppression than privilege.